Skip to Main Content

 Search By: Keyword

-Look For: Call Number, Location, and Availability
+Look For: Call Number, Location, and Status

 Request Item from other MU Libraries

-Change Date Range: by sliding the rule under "Publication Date" or by typing in specific years in the boxes. (red box in screenshot) Your results list will then only include items that were published within your specified date range.
+limit searches in Primo by publication date or to electronic booksChange Date Range: by typing in specific dates in the "Publication Date" (red box in screenshot).
+Your results list will then only include items that were published within your specified date range.

-Continue Searching in OhioLINK for unavailable titles.
-OhioLINK allows you to request books from college and university libraries all over the state of Ohio.
+Continue Searching in OhioLINK for unavailable titles by selecting "OhioLINK search" when putting your title or keywords in the search box.
+This allows you to request books from college and university libraries all over the

 Search Tips